Middle-aged and Elderly Employment Promotion Act

 Article 1

-The Act is primarily enacted to implement decent work, enhance the labor participation of the Senior and Middle-Aged Persons, promote the Re-Employment of the Elders, protect economic security, encourage the cooperation between generations and the inheritance of experience, protect the employment rights and interests of the Senior and Middle-Aged Persons and the Elders, construct a friendly employment environment and improve the utilization of human resources.
+The Act is enacted to implement decent work, elevate the labor participation of middle-aged and senior persons, promote the re-employment of elderly persons, protect economic security, encourage the cooperation between generations and the inheritance of experience, protect the employment rights and interests of middle-aged and senior persons and elderly persons, construct a friendly employment environment and improve the utilization of human resources.

-The matters regarding the employment of the Senior and Middle-Aged Persons and the Elders shall be governed by the Act; matters not specified in the Act shall be governed by the Labor Standards Act, Act of Gender Equality in Employment, Employment Service Act, Occupational Safety and Health Act, Employment Insurance Act, Vocational Training Act and other relevant laws.
+The matters regarding the employment of middle-aged and senior persons and elderly persons shall be governed by the Act; matters not provided for herein shall be governed by the Labor Standards Act, Act of Gender Equality in Employment, Employment Service Act, Occupational Safety and Health Act, Employment Insurance Act, Vocational Training Act and other applicable statutes.

 Article 2

-The competent authority specified in the Act shall be the Ministry of Labor at the central government level, the municipal city governments at the municipal level, and the county (city) governments at the county (city) level.
+The term “competent author-ity” referred to in the Act shall be the Ministry of La-bor at the central govern-ment level, the municipal city governments at the mu-nicipal level, and the coun-ty (city) governments at the county (city) level.

 Article 3